 A gaming mouse is the primary input for PC gamers, which is why choosing the right one can make a massive difference.
 Additionally, having a gaming mouse that is both lightweight and wireless is essential to performing well in the games you play due to less drag and quicker movements.
-Therefore, below we have reviewed the lightest wireless gaming mice, five of them to be exact.
+Therefore, below we have curated the comprehensive list of the lightest wireless gaming mice.